History of the Jews in Greenland: Late modern period (20th century)

 In the 1950s, there were more than 50 Jewish servicemen stationed in the Thule Air Base at one time.
 Inside the air base, Shabbat services, Passover Seders, and prayers for the Jewish High Holidays were held.
 As a result, Vilhjálmsson writes, Thule has had "the northernmost minyan in the world."

-Vilhjálmsson's vivid picture of Jewish life at Thule in the 1950s is drawn in part from the memoirs of Alfred J. Fischer, a German-born journalist who traveled to the country with his wife in 1955.
+Vilhjálmsson's impressions of Jewish life at Thule in the 1950s are drawn in part from the memoirs of Alfred J. Fischer, a German-born journalist who traveled to the country with his wife in 1955.
 Fischer also wrote in a manuscript of a trip to Aasiaat, where he met nurse Rita Scheftelowitz, whose family had sought refuge from Denmark in Sweden during the war, moved from Denmark to Greenland for adventure.
 Scheftelowitz lived an Orthodox Jewish life there.
 She was able to eat kosher by avoiding meat, and eating the fish that was plentiful in the nearby water.

 Contemporary era (21st century)

 Currently, the airbase is being used as a base for space exploration, and has been renamed to the Pituffik Space Base in 2023.
 The sole Jewish resident of Greenland, Paul Cohen, has been living in the city of Narsaq since 2001, and works as a translator.
 Despite his remoteness, he says that Jewish tourists are always able to find him.

-Cohen and his wife, Monika, also run property rental business in Narsaq, consisting of two summer cottages that can sleep a total of eight people.
+Cohen and his wife, Monika, also run a property rental business in Narsaq, consisting of two summer cottages that can sleep a total of eight people.
 They do most of the renovations and repairs themselves.